 Questions to Ask During Tours

 When touring facilities, prepare a list of questions to gather comprehensive information.
 These inquiries help uncover details about services, costs, staffing, and daily life.
 You need clear answers to make an informed decision.
+I had a similar list of about 30 questions when Dorothy and I toured 55+ communities.

 - What is the staff-to-resident ratio, especially during nights and weekends?